Are You Looking For a Pediatric Dentist?

 Their first priority is to give your child a positive dental experience, setting them up for a lifetime of good dental care.
-One of the ways they do that is by requesting you give your child their first pediatric dental check up before they have something wrong.
+One of the ways they do that is by requesting you give your child their first pediatric dental check-up before they have something wrong.
 This way the first experience is positive.
 We try to make it fun for them, and they usually enjoy it.
-Usually by age three all their baby teeth are erupted, so this is a good time for that first dental checkup.
+Usually by age three, all their baby teeth erupted, so this is a good time for that first dental checkup.

 What is a Pediatric Dentist?

 A pediatric dentist is one who has taken two additional years of post-graduate training and has a practice limited to treating children.
 Drs.
 Stanley and Randy Burba are not pediatric dentists but are licensed as general dentists.
 However, they have all of the training necessary to meet your child’s basic dental needs, and they very much enjoy treating children.
 In the unlikely event anything comes up that requires a specialist’s attention, they will give you a good referral.

 Pediatric Dentist Tips on Giving Your Children Positive Dental Habits:

 Many parents wonder what they can do to help encourage good dental habits in their children.
 Here are some suggestions:

 - Begin tooth cleaning early: From the time their teeth first erupt, begin a daily habit of brushing.
 Start by cleaning those first baby teeth with a soft cloth.
 As more teeth come in, use the toothbrush.
 At first, you do all the brushing, then gradually allow your child to take more and more of the responsibility.
 You can make it fun by playing games or making sticker charts.